-Wet meadows and seasonal wetlands, including alkali seasonal wetlands, are dependent on local rainfall and groundwater sources in order to persist.
+Wet meadows and seasonal wetlands, including alkali seasonal wetlands, are dependent on local rainfall and groundwater sources to persist (SFEI-ASC 2014).
 Although these ecosystem asset types are adapted to a Mediterranean climate regime, forecasted increases in precipitation variability will increase stress.
 Increased wildfire risk, loss of suitable habitat, and loss or redistribution of biodiversity are all possible results of increased precipitation variability in the Delta.
 More frequent drought conditions in combination with higher rates of evaporation due to higher temperatures may impact key ecological functions of wet meadow and seasonal wetlands.